Kisii people: Relationship with other peoples

-Relationship with East African Bantu speakers
+Relationship with Nilotic speakers and East African Bantu speakers

+During the pre-colonial period, the Abagusii primarily interacted with neighbouring Nilotic-speaking communities, including the Maasai, Nandi, Kipsigis, and Luo.
+These interactions contributed to limited contact with other Bantu-speaking populations, a factor reflected in the cultural influences and linguistic characteristics of Ekegusii.

-During the pre-colonial period, the Abagusii mostly had contact with their immediate, Nilotic-speaking neighbours.
-As a result, there was limited contact between the Abagusii and Bantu-speaking communities, as indicated by Ekegusii having features not found in other Bantu languages.
-However, not all Bantu-speaking groups were cut off from the Abagusii.
-The Bantu-speaking groups in contact with the Abagusii in pre-colonial Kenya include the Kuria, Zanaki, Ikoma, Rangi, Mbugwe, Ngurimi, Simbiti, some Suba clans, and the Maragoli.
-In the post-colonial period, however, contact with other Bantu speaking communities both inside and outside of Kenya has dramatically increased, both from British population relocations and the advent of modern transportation.
+Despite this, the Abagusii maintained contact with some closely related Bantu-speaking groups before colonisation, including the Kuria, Zanaki, Ikoma, Rangi, Mbugwe, Ngurimi, Simbiti, certain Suba clans, and the Maragoli.
+In the post-colonial era, interaction with other Bantu-speaking communities increased significantly, influenced by British population resettlement policies and improvements in transportation infrastructure.

+Prior to colonisation, the Abagusii engaged in barter trade with neighbouring groups, notably the Luo, and occasionally formed alliances to counter threats such as cattle raiding.
+Relations with Nilotic communities were generally peaceful, with occasional conflicts over cattle and grazing land.
+Gusii oral traditions and some scholarly sources indicate historical ties with Nilotic-speaking groups, particularly the Kipsigis, including shared clan affiliations.

 Etymology of Bantu and relevance to Abagusii

-The modern usage of the term "Bantu" was only developed in the 19th century with the advent of European colonization; prior to colonization, no such division existed in Africa.
-This categorization of Africa's people into distinct, internally homogeneous groups is seen as generalizing at best, and inaccurate at worst.
+The modern usage of the term "Bantu" was only developed in the 19th century with the advent of European colonisation; prior to colonisation, no such division existed in Africa.
+This categorisation of Africa's people into distinct, internally homogeneous groups is seen as generalizing and, in some cases, inaccurate.
 In the context of the Abagusii together with Kuria, Zanaki, Ikoma, Rangi, Mbugwe, Ngurimi, and Simbiti, some linguistic and cultural evidence indicate that they may be more influenced by Nilotic and Cushitic communities than other Bantu groups.